PART ONE: THE CHILD

 Worthless.
 Pathetic.
 Crying baby.
 Coward.

 He ran until his lungs were burning.
-He ran until the pain in his hand was nothing compared to the fire in his chest.
-He ran until he found an old barn on the edge of town, empty and forgotten, and there he buried himself in the hay and wept until no more tears would come.
+Ran until he found an old barn on the edge of town, empty and forgotten, and there he buried himself in the hay and wept until no more tears would come.

 Many hours passed before he finally snuck out of the barn and made his way home.
 The sun was setting by then, painting the sky in shades of orange and purple.
 Smoke rose from chimneys throughout the town.
 Normal families were sitting down to dinner.
 Normal children were being tucked into bed.

-Petro crept through the streets like a thief, staying in the shadows, avoiding anyone who might recognize him.
+Petro crept through the streets like a thief, staying in the shadows.
 His father's house was on the edge of the mining quarter, a cramped single-room hovel with a leaky roof and gaps in the walls that let in the winter wind.
 The door hung crooked on its hinges.
 The window was covered with oiled paper instead of glass.

 "—nothing's broken," someone was saying.
 "Just badly bruised.
 The swelling will go down in a few days."

-The voice was thin and reedy, the voice of an old man.
+The voice was thin and reedy.
 Petro recognized it after a moment—the physician, the one who'd examined his hand earlier.

-Petro's heart lurched with something dangerously close to hope.
+His heart lurched with something dangerously close to hope.
 His father had hired the physician to look at his injuries?
-The man had actually spent coin on him?
 For the first time in his life, his father had cared enough to pay for help?

 There had to be another explanation.

-His father stood in the center of the room, swaying slightly.
-He was a big man with a miner's build—broad shoulders, thick arms, hands like shovels.
-His face was red from drink, his eyes bloodshot and mean.
+His father stood in the center of the room, swaying slightly—broad shoulders, thick arms, face red from drink, eyes bloodshot and mean.
 Beside him stood the physician, an old man with a sparse beard and watery eyes.
-The physician smelled of hard liquor even from here, but he was one of only two healers in Ashwick, so people took what they could get.

 "Fine then," the physician said, tucking his instruments back into his bag.
 "Now about my payment—"